intershop/intershop-pwa/docs/guides/migrations.md

 Find more information in the [Formly Upgrade Guide](https://github.com/ngx-formly/ngx-formly/blob/main/UPGRADE-6.0.md).
 We still use deprecated form properties like 'templateOptions' and 'expressionProperties' for compatibility reasons but we are going to replace them in the next major release.

+The two small black triangle images `active_catalog.png` (header: when hovering a catalog) and `budget-bar-indicator.png` (my account: budget bar) are removed and replaced by CSS styling.

 ## 3.0 to 3.1

 The SSR environment variable 'ICM_IDENTITY_PROVIDER' will be removed in a future release ( PWA 5.0 ).